linode/manager/docs/development-guide/04-component-library.md

 #### Adding Stories

 To make a new story for a component, create a new file in the same directory as the `.tsx` file the component is defined in.
 This new file should follow the naming convention of `<Component Name>.stories.mdx`.
-For example the story for `EnhancedNumberInput.tsx` is defined in the `EnhancedNumberInput.stories.mdx` file.
+For example, the story for `EnhancedNumberInput.tsx` is defined in the `EnhancedNumberInput.stories.mdx` file.
 New entries should be categorized as one of the following:

 ##### Core Style
 A color, font, svg icon, or other simple styling convention.